-- Add the vegetables to a large bowl, then whisk together the dill, olive oil, vinegar, salt and pepper and pour it over the vegetables tossing them carefully together.
+In a small mixing bowl, whisk together the dill, olive oil, vinegar, salt and pepper.

 Yield: 6 servings, Amount per serving: 136 calories, Calories: 136g, Carbohydrates: 6g, Protein: 1g, Fat: 12g, Saturated Fat: 1g, Sodium: 781mg, Potassium: 309mg, Fiber: 1g, Sugar: 3g, Vitamin A: 755g, Vitamin C: 13.9g, Calcium: 21g, Iron: 0.5g

 All images and text © for Dinner, then Dessert.